gharials/dev-path/docs/internet-web/network-internet-basics.md

 ```

 The most common HTTP client is a web browser.
 The web pages a browser display are nothing but rendered HTTP responses.

+See the following resource for a more detailed overview of HTTP: [An overview of HTTP - MDN](https://developer.mozilla.org/en-US/docs/Web/HTTP/Overview).

 ## Web servers or HTTP servers